Jwely/espa-api-client/README.md

 Python interface to the [API for ordering from ESPA](https://github.com/USGS-EROS/espa-api).
 This API allows lots of custom processing of surface reflectance corrected data for landsat, and some other very useful science grade computations.
 So, this python client provides some friendly interfaces with the API to make life a little easier.

 ## Installation
-Note, at this stage, the package is completely untested outside of py3 on Ubuntu 16.
+Notes:

+Primary testing for this package as been performed on python 3.5 on Ubuntu, and mostly for Landsat.
+MODIS data not yet supported.

 ```
 pip install espa-api-client